 - Call the phone number listed on your balance notice to request an installment agreement.

 If you are unable to pay your full tax debt in installments, you may be eligible to apply for an Offer in Compromise (OIC), which provides an avenue to settle your debt at a lower amount.
 To see if you're eligible, use the IRS’s OIC Pre-Qualifier tool.
-Then fill out and submit Form 433-A to apply.
+Then complete the application package as instructed in the Form 656 Booklet.

 If you're unable to pay any of your debt due to financial hardship, you can request to delay collection.
 To determine if that's feasible, call the number listed on your collection notice.
 Consult with a tax advisor for questions about your specific situation.